NANOGrav 15-year gravitational-wave signals from binary supermassive black-holes seeded by primordial black holes, and implications for the origins of Little Red Dots: Method

 Here, $\mathcal{M}_z = (1 + z)(m_1 + m_2)\eta^{\frac{3}{5}}$ is the redshifted chirp mass, $\eta=m_1m_2/(m_1 + m_2)^2$ is the symmetric mass ratio, $D_L$ is the luminosity distance, $f_{\mathrm{merg}}$ is the merger frequency, $f_{\mathrm{ring}}$ is the ringdown frequency, $f_{\mathrm{cut}}$ is the cutoff frequency, and $\sigma$ is the width of the ringdown phase.
 The frequencies $f_{\mathrm{merg}}$, $f_{\mathrm{ring}}$, $f_{\mathrm{cut}}$, and $\sigma$ are parameterized as

-where $a_i$, $b_i$, and $c_i$ are fitting coefficients.
+$a_i$, $b_i$, and $c_i$ are fitting coefficients, with their values listed in Table I of Ref.\cite{Ajith:2007kx}.
 Since we focus on the GWB at the nanohertz bands in this study, we note that the dominant contribution arises from the inspiral phase.
 The BH merger rate ${\rm d}R_{\rm BH}/{\rm d}m_1 {\rm d}m_2$ is evaluated following~\cite{Ellis:2023owy}.
 Within the Extended Press-Schechter (EPS) formalism, the merger rate of halos is computed, assuming the following halo mass–BH mass relation~\cite{Barkana:2000fd,Wyithe:2002ep}:

 with the halo mass $M$.
 Here, $\Omega_M(z)$ is the matter density parameter at a redshift $z$, and $\Delta_c(z)=18\pi^2+82[\Omega_M(z)-1]-39[\Omega_M(z)-1]^2$ is the virial overdensity.
 Using this relation, the BH merger rate $R_{\rm BH}$ can be written as